MrJackey/UnityUtilities/README.md

 ### Layer | [Link](Assets/Scripts/Utilities/Attributes/LayerAttribute.cs)

-The `Layer` attribute transforms a int field to a layer field letting you select a layer available in the project.
+The `Layer` attribute transforms an int field to a layer field letting you select a layer available in the project.
 Like a `LayerMask` but only one layer can be assigned.

 ![](.github/Resources/Images/Layer.png)